White Sox vs. Tigers Player Props Betting Odds

 |0

-- Spencer Torkelson has 43 hits with 11 doubles, four home runs, 17 walks and 22 RBI.
-He's also stolen one base.
+- Zach McKinstry has 34 hits with six doubles, four home runs, 23 walks and 10 RBI.
+He's also stolen eight bases.

 |Opponent